 A fall arrest system is recommended.
 All other fur harvesters using a firearm are prohibited from using an elevated platform.
+Permanent elevated platforms are not allowed on Commercial Forest lands.
+The use of tree steps, nails, screws, bolts, etc. is also not allowed on Commercial Forest lands.

-When can I put an elevated platform up on public lands?
+When can I set up my elevated platform on public lands?